breathe-easy-events/sheffield.breathe-easy.uk/src/pages/how-to-guide-for-covid-safer-events.md

 :::

-There is a bewildering array of air purifiers out there, and some sellers use misleading marketing.
-However, you can buy a good quality High Efficiency Particulate Air (HEPA) air purifier for ~£200 upwards.
+You can buy a good quality High Efficiency Particulate Air (HEPA) purifier for ~£200 upwards.
 These [clean air calculators](https://smartairfilters.com/uk/en/learn/calculators/) help you calculate Air Changes Per Hour of an air purifier and compare cost effectiveness of up to three air purifiers sold by Smart Air (we use [Smart Air SA600 filters at our events](https://smartairfilters.com/uk/en/product/sa600-air-purifier-5-speed-version/)).
 Purifiers have filters that should be replaced occasionally for continued effectiveness, so have a look at the expected filter lifespan and factor this into your budget.

 You can buy a Smart Air purifier and raise money for Breathe Easy at the same time by using this [Smart Air affiliate link](https://smartairfilters.com/uk?affiliates=28).